Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM: Performance of an array of scintillator strips in cosmic ray tests

-The efficiency performance at the far end was assessed using the six strips with MPPCs and NDL SiPMs, respectively.
-As shown in Fig.~\ref{performances}(b1) and (b2), the efficiency of the majority of strips using NDL SiPM is higher than 90\% at a threshold of $10.5~\pe$s.
-Similarly, for strips equipped with MPPCs, the efficiency surpasses 84\% at the same threshold level.
-These results demonstrate the favorable efficiency of NDL and MPPC SiPMs for detecting events at the far end of the strips.
-It should be mentioned that there are some differences among the six strips due to the assembling quality of SiPM and fiber.
+As shown in Figs.~\ref{performances}(b1) and \ref{performances}(b2), efficiency assessments at the distant end for the six strips, fitted with either MPPCs or NDL SiPMs, revealed that most strips equipped with NDL SiPMs maintained efficiencies above 90\% at a threshold of $10.5~\pe$s.
+Strips with MPPCs also demonstrated high efficiency, exceeding 84\% at the same threshold.
+These findings underscore the effectiveness of both NDL and MPPC SiPMs in capturing events at the far ends of the strips.
+It is important to note that some variance among the six strips can be attributed to the assembly quality of the SiPM and fiber.